PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 proves exact context/flag forwarding plus stable and prune-only behavior, while the affected and architecture gates preserve raw ownership and both neighboring boundaries.

+## Late layout-cluster prune-aware summary characterization

+The next evidence triple snapshots tensor count, invokes the late layout/Mean/SPP/Gather/constant-fold/Cast ordered owner with the runtime layout-Transpose flag, and applies its existing strict prune-aware normalizer.
+The count and raw tuple are consumed only by the normalized mapping, which does not control subsequent work.

+`tests/test_flatbuffer_direct_late_layout_cluster_summary_orchestration.py`
+fixes the exact three statements, flag and prune expression, retained raw wrapper, pre-cluster shape-extract predecessor, terminal Expand/Squeeze successor, and absence of a summary consumer.
+Its strict expected failure requires one pass-module prune-aware summary owner.
+No production source, pass selection, graph mutation, store entry, public API, artifact, dependency, or TensorFlow boundary changed.

+Sequential characterization under core-only `uv` completed with `21 passed, 1 xfailed in 0.98s` across the dedicated contract and related late layout-cluster, shape-extract result, and phase-store contracts.
+The sole expected failure is the intentionally absent summary owner.